 - Demonstrate a general understanding of the history, customs, culture and society of the Anglo-Saxon, Salian Franks & Lombard peoples; - Explain the development of written law codes, principles and procedures, and their significance, in each of these three Germanic cultures; - Demonstrate an understanding of the influence of Roman Law on the development of the written law codes of the Anglo-Saxons, Salian Franks and Lombards; - Explain the influence of Christianity on the development of the law codes of the Anglo-Saxons, Salian Franks and Lombards; - Explain how each body of law studied in the course reflects the values and needs of the cultures they represent; - Explain how many of the concepts studied in these earlier law codes have come to influence modern Western legal thought.

 Required Text

 History 236 / Legal Studies 236 "Law and Society in the Early Middle Ages" Course Materials.
-This is available at the U.W.
-Bookstore for about fifteen dollars.
+This text can be purchased directly from the University of Waterloo Bookstore as either an e-coursepack or a print copy.